whatwg/sg/Working Mode.md

 EXAMPLE: Some representative cases of such "obvious bug fixes" are [restoring an accidentally-deleted step](https://github.com/whatwg/html/pull/9980), [correcting a value to match the declared IDL type signature](https://github.com/whatwg/urlpattern/pull/213), or [passing a value through the algorithms that expect it](https://github.com/whatwg/streams/pull/1300).

+NOTE: if implementations disagree on a behavior, then even if the correct fix feels obvious, it's better to start a wider discussion and take the fix through the normative change process.

 ## Changes

 Each normative change made to the standard needs to meet the following criteria: